Groy416/Groy416/README.md

 # Hi there, I'm Garima Roy! 👋

+🌎 Based in Howrah, West Bengal | 💡 Passionate about building intelligent data-driven solutions

-<h3 align="left">A Computer Science (Data Analytics) student and Researcher.
-I am passionate about deep learning, time-series forecasting, and building intelligent data-driven solutions.
-I enjoy uncovering patterns in complex datasets and am always experimenting with new analytical frameworks.</h3>
+*B.Tech (Hons.)
+Computer Science Engineering (Data Analytics) Student*

+Welcome to my GitHub profile!
+I am an aspiring Data Analyst and Machine Learning Researcher with a focus on deep learning architectures and time-series forecasting.
+I enjoy uncovering patterns in complex datasets and am always eager to learn and explore new analytical frameworks.

 ---